-However, golden and red bird’s nest should be taken in moderation due to the high mineral content that may put unnecessary stress on your body while trying to process it.
+However, golden and red bird’s nests should be taken in moderation due to the high mineral content that may put unnecessary stress on your body while trying to process it.

-Eating Bird’s Nest During Pregnancy – Fair Skin for The Baby
+Eating Bird’s Nest During Pregnancy Results in Fair Skin for My Baby

-Skin color is determined genetically and there is no scientific evidence to show the consumption of bird’s nest, soybean products, coffee will affect the skin tone of a baby.
-It is recommended for mothers to consume bird’s nest only after the first 3 months of pregnancy in order for the embryo to grow properly.
+It is recommended that mothers consume bird’s nest only after the first three months of pregnancy for the embryo to grow properly.

-Eating Bird’s Nest During Pregnancy – Asthma for the Child
+Eating Bird’s Nest During Pregnancy Leads to Asthma for My Child

 Eating Bird’s Nest During Confinement

-The period after birth is crucial and a mother you have just given birth should take all the effort she can to recuperate and re-energize herself to enjoy with her new bundle of joy!
+The period after birth is crucial and as a mother who has just given birth, you should take all the effort you can to recuperate and re-energise yourself to enjoy your time with your new bundle of joy!

 No, bird’s nest cannot be a substitute for modern medical treatment but it can help relieve certain symptoms.

-Birds nest can be beneficial to cancer patients who are undergoing chemotherapy or radiation treatment.
-The contents and nutritional value of bird’s nest can help relieve “dry symptoms” such as dry skin, throats or mouths.
-The essence of chicken, multivitamins and Lingzi mushroom are also known to help with relieving the condition.
+Bird’s nest can be beneficial to cancer patients who are undergoing chemotherapy or radiation treatment.
+The contents and nutritional value can help relieve “dry symptoms” such as dry skin, throat or mouth.

-However, you should consult your doctor before including bird’s nest as part of your diet as it may or may not interfere with your treatment.
+However, you should consult your doctor before including bird’s nest as part of your diet as it may interfere with your treatment.